Pearls Before Swine by Stephan Pastis for February 17, 2019

 64. Campina 2

-deadheadzan about 5 years ago
+deadheadzan over 5 years ago

 Very lovely tribute to Anthony Bourdain.
 Yes, it is very disturbing when a person who seems to have it all, commits suicide but Anthony, by his own admission, struggled with depression and addiction issues most of his life.
 So take the good that he did and enjoy it and try to understand and forgive those that wound us deeply when they commit suicide.
 Also for those that can’t afford to travel, it’s easy to visit other cultures through television, trying different foods through recipes,etc. Peace to all you readers.